-- 1. Component list are matched against component or project. - 2.
-Components are matched against component or project. - 3.
-Projects are matched against project.
+- 1. Group Component list is matched against accessed component or project (for project level access). - 2.
+Group Components are matched against accessed component or project (for project level access). - 3.
+Group Projects are matched against accessed project.

-As you can see, grating access to a component automatically grants user access to a containing project as well.
+As you can see, granting access to a component automatically grants user access to a containing project as well.

-Note: Only first rule which is set is being used.
-So if you set all Component list, Components and Project, only Component list is being applied.
+Note: Only the first rule will be used.
+So if you set all of Component list, Components and Project, only Component list will be applied.

-Additionally step is performed if checking permission for the translation:
+An additional step is performed if checking permission for the translation: